yasinpalizban/ionic-angular-kick-starter/README.md

 # Ionic Angular Kick Starter

-The Ionic Angular project which  mobile application Build with web technology,it has a reasonable scaffolding and  used Ionic 6 component to build beatfull app.
+The Ionic Angular project which  mobile application Build with web technology, it has a reasonable scaffolding and  used Ionic 6 component to build beatfull modren apps.

 > Attention: To speed up project development , I suggest , to see back-end application with Codeigniter 4 ,It's  fully compatible with this project
 > </br> here is link : </br>